fbonalair/traefik-crowdsec-bouncer/README.md

 * `CROWDSEC_BOUNCER_LOG_LEVEL`          - Minimum log level for bouncer.
 Expected value [zerolog levels](https://pkg.go.dev/github.com/rs/zerolog#readme-leveled-logging).
 Default to 1
 * `PORT`                                - Change listening port of web server.
 Default listen on 8080
 * `GIN_MODE`                            - By default, run app in "debug" mode.
 Set it to "release" in production
-* `TRUSTED_PROXIES`                     - Can accept a list of IP addresses in CIDR format, delimited by ','.
-Default is 0.0.0.0/0
+* `TRUSTED_PROXIES`                     - List of trusted proxies IP addresses in CIDR format, delimited by ','.
+Default of 0.0.0.0/0 should be fine for most use cases, but you HAVE to add them directly in traefik.

 ## Exposed routes
 The webservice exposes some routes: